-- credit you receive for the time you spend working in a MainePERS-covered employment position, - credit you receive for time during which you receive a MainePERS disability retirement benefit, and - additional credit you may receive under certain other conditions, as outlined on page 5. - (3) Accrual Rate.
-The accrual rate for regular plans is 2%.
-The accrual rate for special plans may be different (see tables on pages 23-24).
+- credit you receive for the time you spend working in a MainePERS-covered employment position, - credit you receive for time during which you receive a MainePERS disability retirement benefit, and - additional credit you may receive under certain other conditions, as outlined beginning on page 8. - (3) Accrual Rate.
+The accrual rate is 2%.
 This is the percentage of your AFC that you would receive as a benefit for each year of creditable service earned.